bluescan/tacent/README.md

 * GitHub user ClangPan for the implementation of tNstrcmp.
 * Strukturag and authors for LibHEIF and LibDE265.
 * VideoLAN and the dav1d library authors.
+* Samuel Ugochukwu and contributors for the MIT-licensed LunaSVG and PlutoVG.

 ### Legal